On the Expressive Power of Geometric Graph Neural Networks: Background

-Geometric graph isomorphism and distinguishing (sub-)graph geometries has important practical implications for representation learning.
-For \textit{e.g.}, for molecular systems, an ideal architecture should map distinct local structural environments around atoms to distinct embeddings in representation space~\citep{bartok2013representing, pozdnyakov2020incompleteness}, which can then be used for downstream predictive task.
+Two geometric graphs $\mathcal{G}$ and $\mathcal{H}$ are \emph{geometrically isomorphic} if there exists an attributed graph isomorphism $b$ such that the geometric attributes are equivalent, up to global group actions $\mQ_\fg \in \fG$ and $\vec{\vt} \in T(d)$: Geometric graph isomorphism and distinguishing (sub-) graph geometries has important practical implications for representation learning.
+For \textit{e.g.}, for molecular systems, an ideal architecture should map distinct local structural environments around atoms to distinct representations~\citep{bartok2013representing, pozdnyakov2020incompleteness}, which can then be used for downstream predictive task.

 \textbf{Geometric Graph Neural Networks. } We consider two broad classes of geometric GNN architectures.
-(1) \emph{$\fG$-equivariant GNN layers} \citep{thomas2018tensor, satorras2021n} propagate scalar as well as geometric vector features from iteration $t$ to $t+1$ via learnable aggregate and update functions, $\textsc{Agg}$ and $\textsc{Upd}$, respectively:
+(1) \emph{$\fG$-equivariant GNN layers} \citep{thomas2018tensor, satorras2021n} propagate scalar as well as geometric vector features from iteration $t$ to $t+1$ via learnable aggregate and update functions, $\textsc{Agg}$ and $\textsc{Upd}$, respectively: where $\vec{\vx}_{ij} = \vec{\vx}_{i} - \vec{\vx}_{j}$ denote relative position vectors.
+Alternatively, (2) \emph{$\fG$-invariant GNN layers} \citep{schutt2018schnet, Gasteiger2020directional} do not update vector features and only propagate invariant scalar quantities computed using geometric information within local neighbourhoods: For both models, the scalar features at the final iteration are mapped to graph-level predictions via a permutation-invariant readout $f: \mathbb{R}^{n \times f} \rightarrow \mathbb{R}^{f'}$. \textbf{In Appendix \ref{app:gnn-bg}, we provide unified equations and examples of geometric GNNs covered by our framework.}